• Skip to primary navigation

 If you do not feel confident when it comes to talking, get a bit of training with the exercises available in this little volume:

 Expresión oral A2-B1 by María José Lobón López, Gregoria López García and Ana Isabel Ron Ron: I repeat here what I’ve said above about this Destrezas Ele collection.
+Following its indication, success gets a bit closer.

-DELE A2: tips and tricks
+DELE A2: More Tips and Tricks

 Preparing for the DELE A2 and learning the language are two different things